nelson-wpwang/accessors/runtimes/README.md

 This method is only valid for `SOCK_DGRAM` sockets.
 It sends the message to the specified host.

+- `void <socket>.bind (<function> callback(<string> message))`:
+This function configures a callback to be called when a message is received on the socket.
+Note that this function is only valid on udp sockets or connected tcp sockets.
+Accessors can only act as clients to avoid port conflicts for now.

 ### HTTP Requests

 All HTTP related functions are scoped under the `http` object.